RaymonDev/filefinder/README.md

 This script finds any lost file in the users computer.
 It's meant to be a CMD/Terminal command.

 ## How it works
 This script maps the computer looking for a specified file.
-When the user inputs the name (no need to be complete, it could be part of it) and/or extension of the file, they are also asked to input the path where they want to search.
+When the user inputs the name (no need to be complete, it could be just part of it) and/or extension of the file, they are also asked to input the path where they want to search.
 There's three options:

 ```
 - desk: Looks for the specifid file in the destkop.